 In IRDs, mutations to one or more genes cause cells in the retina to die.
-More than 260 different genes cause these diseases.
-The type of IRD you have depends on which gene or genes are affected.
+More than 260 genes cause these diseases.
+The type of IRD you have depends on which genes are affected.

 Retinitis pigmentosa happens from a mutation to any of 60 different genes.
 Some of these genes are autosomal dominant.
 That means if your parent has the disease, you have a 50-50 chance of also having retinitis pigmentosa.

 Choroideremia is an X-linked genetic condition.
 The gene that causes it is on the X chromosome.
-People who are born female have two X chromosomes.
+Females have two X chromosomes.
 They are usually carriers and don't show symptoms.
 Because males have only one X chromosome, they do have symptoms.

 Stargardt disease happens from a mutation in the ABCA4 gene.
-This gene codes for a protein that normally removes toxins from the light-sensitive cells in your retina.
-Changes to ABCA4 cause a fatty substance called lipofuscin build up in and damage the macula -- the part of your eye that helps you see straight ahead.
+This gene makes a protein that normally removes toxins from the light-sensitive cells in your retina.
+Changes to ABCA4 cause a fatty substance called lipofuscin build up in and damage the macula.

 Leber congenital amaurosis (LCA) happens from changes to any of at least 14 different genes.
 You need all of these genes working to have healthy vision.
 Because mutations disrupt the growth of the retina in the womb, vision loss starts soon after birth.

 Vision loss is a symptom of all IRDs.
-Sight problems can be mild at first, but they may get worse over time.
+Sight problems can be mild at first, but they may get worse.

 Which symptoms you have depend on your type of IRD.
 The most common symptoms are: